The Jeep Expeditions Group™ Logo

 The Jeep Expeditions Photo Gallery - CLICK HERE

-Jeep Expeditions is a non-profit corporation registered in the State of Arizona.
 The state recognizes us as a fraternal organization, we prefer to say we are a club.
-Our members and volunteers are dedicated to the exploration this great land for the educational value, historical value, scenic beauty, the geology, paleontology, the camaraderie of people who share the same interests and to escape the confines of civilization if only for a few days.
+Our members and volunteers are dedicated to the exploration of this great land for the educational value, historical value, scenic beauty, the geology, paleontology, the camaraderie of people who share the same interests and to escape the confines of civilization if only for a few days.
+Our organization and members adhere to the standards of "Tread Lightly" and "Leave No Trace".

-Copyright © 2006 - 2011 The Jeep Expeditions Group.
-All Rights Reserved.
+Copyright © 2006 - 2023 Jeep Expeditions, Inc. All Rights Reserved.